 - Compression: Compression limits the amount of swelling that can occur.

 - Elevate: Elevating the area also helps control swelling by reducing the amount of fluid that goes to the affected area.

 Surgical Treatment Options for Boxer’s Fracture

-More severely angulated fractures may benefit from surgical realignment and stabilization to improve hand mechanics and the range of motion of the finger.
+More severely angulated fractures may benefit from surgical realignment and stabilization to restore correct hand mechanics and range of motion of the finger.
 If surgical intervention is required, Boxer’s fracture can be treated with closed reduction and stabilizing the proximal part of the metacarpal dorsally.

 With proper immobilization of the broken bones and good follow-up with a hand specialist, most people with a boxer’s fracture have a good prognosis.
 Patients requiring surgery often have a longer period of recovery than those whose injury can be treated with conservative measures.

-Physical therapy is recommended to try and regain any loss of function and range of motion in the affected region.
+Physical therapy is recommended to restore any loss of function and range of motion in the affected region.